-Dr. Bevans offers dental implants as they are an amazing treatment for replacing missing teeth.
+Dr. Bevans and Dr. Burrows offer dental implants as they are an amazing treatment for replacing missing teeth.
 However, placement of dental implants requires careful evaluation and consideration with respect to the bone where the implant is placed.

 A dental implant is placed into the jawbone and is used as an anchor on top of which a crown (tooth) is placed.
 When the implant is placed, the goal is to ensure that it is completely stable within the bone, so that it is strong enough to support the tooth on top of it.
 Great care must be taken to ensure there is enough bone around the implant as this provides the dental implant with its strength and stability.
 So, when placing a dental implant it is extremely important to ensure there is sufficient volume of bone around it in height, width, and depth.